 PTXdist uses the variable FOO_AUTOCONF as the list of parameters to be given to configure.

-Currently this variable is defined to:
+Currently this variable is commented out and defined to:

+'''

-FOO_AUTOCONF := \$(CROSS_AUTOCONF_USR)
+FOO_AUTOCONF := $(CROSS_AUTOCONF_USR)

+'''

 The variable CROSS_AUTOCONF_USR is predefined by PTXdist and contains all basic parameters to instruct configure to prepare for a cross compile environment.